jarenunzen/cambodiaicg/Training2026/1e_KernelDensity_ArcGIS.md

 In the Geoprocessing Toolbox, search for and select the **Kernel Density tool**.

 >[!WARNING]
->This step will take a significant amount of time to process.
+>This step will take a significant amount of time to process (several minutes or more).
 For the purpose of this training the output file is provided.
-To see what the output looks like open the “KernelDensity_2016to2024” file.
+To see what the output looks like open the “KernelDensity_AllDeforestation” file.
 This shows the hotpots of change across the 9 years.

-A)	**Input point or polyline features:** select the newly created point feature layer (i.e. Deforestation_2016to2024_Point)
+A)	**Input point or polyline features:** select the newly created point feature layer (i.e. Deforestation_2017to2024_Point)

 B)	**Population field:** NONE

-C)	**Output Raster:** provide a logical name (KernelDensity_2016to2024)
+C)	**Output Raster:** provide a logical name (KernelDensity_AllDeforestation)

 D)	**Output cell size:** 10